 We want this Menu to appear only while the game is loading, so change it's Appear type to While Loading.
 We'll have it display in the lower-right corner, so change it's Postion to Aligned, and Alignment to Lower Right.

-Though we could use a Unity UI for this Menu, in this tutorial we'll just use the internal Adventure Creator Menu system.
-To be able to preview our Menu as we build it, make sure the Scene Manager has created the scene objects, and that Test in Game Window? is checked at the top of the Menu Manager.
+Though we could use a Unity UI for this Menu, in this tutorial we'll just use the internal AC menu system.
+To be able to preview our Menu as we build it, make sure you're in an AC scene and that Preview in Game Window? is checked at the top.

 From the list of Element types beneath the Loading Menu's properties, choose Label and then click Add new.
 Name this Label as LoadingText.